monuszko/django-karty/README.rst

 3. To enable translations, add JavascriptCatalog to your project's urls.py::

     from django.views.i18n import JavaScriptCatalog
     ...
     url('^jsi18n/karty/$',
         JavaScriptCatalog.as_view(packages=['karty']),
         name='javascript-catalog'),

 4. Configure rest framework pagination::

     REST_FRAMEWORK = {
         'DEFAULT_PAGINATION_CLASS': 'rest_framework.pagination.PageNumberPagination',
         'PAGE_SIZE': 10
         }

+5. Make sure you have the packages from `requirements.txt`.

-5. Run `python manage.py migrate` to create the karty models.
+6. Run `python manage.py migrate` to create the karty models.

-6. (Optional) you may run `python manage.py create_sample_data` and
+7. (Optional) you may run `python manage.py create_sample_data` and
     `python manage_py destroy_app_data` to delete all the instances once done.

-7. Start the development server and visit http://127.0.0.1:8000/admin/ to create menu cards and dishes (you'll need the Admin app enabled).
+8. Start the development server and visit http://127.0.0.1:8000/admin/ to create menu cards and dishes (you'll need the Admin app enabled).

-8. Visit http://127.0.0.1:8000/karty/ see menu cards.
+9. Visit http://127.0.0.1:8000/karty/ see menu cards.